MicrosoftDocs/biztalk-docs/his/core/planning-and-architecting-solutions-using-microsoft-service-for-drda.md

 ---
 description: "Learn more about: Planning and Architecting Solutions Using Microsoft Service for DRDA"
-title: "Planning and Architecting Solutions Using Microsoft Service for DRDA | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017" ms.prod: "host-integration-server"
+title: "Planning and Architecting Solutions Using Microsoft Service for DRDA" ms.custom: "" ms.date: "11/30/2017" ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: fcf397eb-2e1f-4c99-bc51-08068ef8df7f
-caps.latest.revision: 124
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Planning and Architecting Solutions Using Microsoft Service for DRDA
 The following sections provide help for planning and architecting solutions using Microsoft Service for DRDA (DRDA Service).